Decor Ideas

 The Bottom Line

-The strongest feng shui inspiration usually comes from rooms that feel calm, grounded, and believable enough to live in.
-Color, texture, spacing, and light usually do most of the real work.
+The strongest feng shui inspiration comes from rooms that feel calm, grounded, and believable enough to live in.
+Color, texture, spacing, plants, and light do most of the real work.

 Use saved rooms to guide your mood and structure first, then let your own home decide which details actually belong.